CLOSED CHURCHES WITHIN THE

 Journal references:

-1905,66 – Wapwallopen adds $443 "to the betterment
+1905,66 – Wapwallopen adds

-of church property"
+$443 "to the betterment of church property"

-1935,61 – $106.40 from sale of
+1935,61 – $106.40 from

-Wapwallopen parsonage given to the Annuity Fund
+sale of Wapwallopen parsonage given to the Annuity

 Brief History:

-charge with 6 appointments: Powder Glen, Rippletown, Schloyerville, Slocum,
+For 50 years there was a Wapwallopen charge with 6 appointments: Powder Glen, Rippletown, Schloyerville,

-Stairville, and (possibly) Wapwallopen.
-The charge was envisioned in 1880
+Slocum, Stairville, and (possibly) Wapwallopen.
+The charge was envisioned in 1880 when Rippletown, Slocum and Stairville

-when Rippletown, Slocum and Stairville were transferred from the Wyoming
+were transferred from the Wyoming Conference to the Central Pennsylvania

-Beach Haven in 1888 and named Schloyerville.
+Conference and formally split off from Beach Haven in 1888 and named Schloyerville.
+It

-Rippletown as a schoolhouse appointment, and states that the other 4 properties
+and states that the other 4 properties are Methodist-owned.
+It is

-church building in Wapwallopen, even though the charge was so-named.
-In 1926 the Powder Glen building was
+apparent that the denomination never owned a church building in Wapwallopen, even though the charge was so-named.
+In 1926 the Powder Glen building was dismantled

-dismantled and moved to Rippletown.
+and moved to Rippletown.

 The charge was disbanded in 1929.
 At the end of 1928

-Powder Glen and Wapwallopen reported no members; Schloyerville reported 27
+Powder Glen and Wapwallopen reported no members; Schloyerville reported 27 members, but no financial

-members, but no financial contribution to the charge.
-Those three
+contribution to the charge.
+Those three appointments were abandoned in

-appointments were abandoned in 1929 and Rippletown (31 members), Slocum (60
+1929 and Rippletown (31 members), Slocum (60 members)

-See the 1929 Wyoming Conference Journal, pages 107-108.
-In the Wyoming Conference, Rippletown was
+Wyoming Conference.
+See the 1929 Wyoming Conference Journal, pages

-renamed Albert and placed with Mountaintop, Slocum (re-located near Slocum
+107-108.
+In the Wyoming Conference, Rippletown was renamed Albert and placed with Mountaintop,

-Corners) was placed with West Nanticoke, and Stairville was placed with Wanamie
+Slocum (re-located near Slocum Corners) was placed with West Nanticoke, and Stairville was placed with Wanamie

 and Alden.